 DUAL BENEFIT.
-Worldwide, none of the 79 school-based CSE programs showed effectiveness at achieving the dual benefit intended by most CSE programs-a sustained increase in both teen abstinence and condom use (by the sexually active) for the intended population within the same CSE program.
+Combining U.S. and non-U.S. settings, none of the 79 school-based CSE programs showed effectiveness at achieving the dual benefit intended by most CSE programs-a sustained increase in both teen abstinence and condom use (by the sexually active) for the intended population within the same CSE program.